ember-learn/guides-source/guides/release/configuring-ember/optional-features.md

 The `default-async-observers` feature affects the behaviour of observers application-wide, but you can still instruct individual observers to run synchronously or async manually.
 By using the `sync: true` option, observers who are otherwise async by default can be marked as synchronous manually.
-Vice versa, otherwise synchronously running observers can be set to run asynchronously using the `sync: false` option.
+Similarly, observers can be set to run asynchronously using the `sync: false` option.